 Facilities for boat launching are available at the Guyandotte Point Recreation Area.
 We offer a three (3) lane launch ramp with a lighted parking area for security.
 For more information please contact the project office at 304-664-3229.

-Spread along a scenic six mile stretch of the Guyandotte River, the campground is divided into four segments, each with restrooms/showers, playgrounds, and nearby trailer dump stations.
-Both tent and trailer sites have electric hookups.
+Spread along a scenic six mile stretch of the Guyandotte River, the campground is divided into two segments, each with restrooms/showers, playgrounds, and nearby trailer dump stations.
 A boat launch ramp is available for campers.
 All recreational facilities are universally accessible.
 Camping at R.D.
 Bailey Lake is restricted to developed camping areas only – there is no random camping.
 The use of vehicles off authorized roadways is also prohibited.
 The campgrounds are fee areas, with 94 sites.
 All sites have electrical hookup and have recently been upgraded to 50 amp service.

 Fishing has been excellent for largemouth, smallmouth and striped bass; walleye, tiger muskie, channel catfish, crappie and panfish since the lake was formed in 1980.
 West Virginia fishing licenses are required.
 Easy-to-reach fishing spots are located at the Guyandotte Point Recreation Area, Big Branch Day Use Area, and Below Dam Fisherman's Access.

 Foot trails (Hiking) are located at the Salt River and Justice Trails.